AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 ---

-**Enjoy your TourBox Elite with the power of a visual configuration tool!** 🎨✨
+**Enjoy your TourBox with the power of a visual configuration tool!** 🎨✨

 For technical details, see:
 - [CONFIG_GUIDE.md](CONFIG_GUIDE.md) - Manual config editing